spanish pronouns

 So in the example “Juan hit the ball” (Juan golpeó la bola), Juan is the subject and the ball is the object.

-Again, in order to avoid repetition, we often use a direct object pronoun.
+Again, to avoid repetition, we often use a direct object pronoun.

 So, let’s say we ask where the ball is: